Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 CDs featuring songs from your wedding make great favors.
 Your guests will enjoy receiving a gift that is thoughtful and not just a store bought favor that will sit in a drawer and collect dust.
 It is inexpensive and easy to burn custom CDs on your home computer and create custom cases and labels.
 Many brands of printable labels have free templates on their websites.
 Don't forget to include songs that are appealing to guests of all ages and generations.
 You could even record a personal message as the first track.

 For the favors we are getting small vases, without a ruffle around the rim, etching each with "Love is Always in Bloom", and then putting two red roses in each.
 Then as a finishing touch we are adding a couple drops of blue food coloring, to make the water super bright blue.
-Also I have to mention that our colors are red, white and blue.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.